awsdocs/amazon-dynamodb-developer-guide/doc_source/ScanMidLevelDotNet.md

 # Table\.Scan Method in the AWS SDK for \.NET<a name="ScanMidLevelDotNet"></a>

 The `Scan` method performs a full table scan\.
 It provides two overloads\.
-The only parameter required by the `Scan` method is the scan filter which you can provide using the following overload\.
+The only parameter required by the `Scan` method is the scan filter, which you can provide using the following overload\.

 **Example**